Deterrence, Missile Defense & Space

 Rather than focus on Iran’s pursuit of nuclear capabilities, this volume assumes the worst, and a defensive, aggressive, and unstable Iran is already in the possession of a nuclear arsenal.
 How should the U.S. handle this threat, and can it deter the use of such weapons?
 Exploring three potential scenarios in which Iran becomes a nuclear state, this volume breaks down the political, strategic, and operational challenges facing the U.S. in a post-Cold War world.

-Robert L. Pfaltzgraff, Jr., is president of the Institute and Shelby Cullom Davis Professor of International Security Studies at the Fletcher School, Tufts University.- U.S. National Security Strategy and the New Strategic Triad: Capitol Hill Briefing Report
+- U.S. National Security Strategy and the New Strategic Triad: Capitol Hill Briefing Report

 - Independent Working Group on Missile Defense and the Space Relationship